jovanasobo/front-end-mentor/README.md

 * [Contact](#contact)

 ## General info
- I used  this project for improving my skils,and learning  technologies.
+ I used  this project for improving my skils, and learning  technologies.
  Website is responsive for mobile device max-width 375px.